Springhill House: William Conyngham I

-William Conyngham I (referred to in family documents as "the elder") was a Colonel in the Civil War and one of Cromwell's Commissioners for Co.
-Armagh and held land at Drumcrow in the County and property in the town of Armagh itself.
+William Conyngham I (referred to in family documents as "the elder") was a colonel in the Irish rebellion of 1641 and one of Cromwell's Commissioners for County Armagh and held land at Drumcrow in the county and property in the town of Armagh itself.
 He was granted new title deeds by Cromwell in 1652, 'the old ones having been destroyed in the recent wars'.
 He died in 1666, when High Sheriff of County Londonderry.
 In 1676 his widow lived in a house on the north side of Armagh with a garden and a little parke called Garreturne.

 William Conyngham II

-Marriage articles between William Conyngham II (known to the family as "Good Will") and Ann Upton of Castle Upton near Templepatrick executed 1680 stated that he was required "to build a convenient house of lime and stone, two stories high ... with necessary office houses" for his wife-to-be.
+Marriage articles between William Conyngham II (known to the family as "Good Will") and Ann Upton of Castle Upton near Templepatrick executed 168, stated that he was required "to build a convenient house of lime and stone, two stories high ... with necessary office houses" for his wife-to-be.
 It is widely believed that the present house owes its origin to this document though dendrochronological examination of the roof timbers on the central part of the house date the beams to after 1690.
 At this time, many of the surviving outbuildings along with the rare Dutch styled gardens were created.

 George Butle Conyngham

 From William Conyngham II, the estate passed to George Butle in 1721.
 George was the son of William Conyngham II's sister Anne, who had married David Butle.
 George thereupon adopted the name Butle-Conyngham.
-Under the terms of the Plantation Grant, he reconstructed the village of Coagh in about 1755, naming the main square Hanover Square in deference to King George II.
+Under the terms of the Plantation Grant, he reconstructed the village of Coagh in about 1755, naming the main square Hanover Square in deference to George II.

 Col. William Conyngham

-From George Butle Conyngham, the estate passed to his eldest son, Col. William Conyngham of the 7th Dragoon Guards (known as the "Black Horse" regiment) in 1765.
+From George Butle Conyngham, the estate passed to his eldest son, Colonel William Conyngham of the 7th Dragoon Guards (known as the "Black Horse" regiment) in 1765.
 Col William added the two wings to either side of the house as a nursery and ballroom respectively.